oscar-fern-labs/the-last-theorem/chapter_01_the_philosopher.md

 The stars wheeled overhead, following their immutable paths.
 Somewhere in the city, Bishop Cyril was praying.
 Somewhere else, Hypatia was calculating.
 And between them, the city held its breath, waiting to see which force would prove stronger—faith or reason, fear or knowledge, the mob or the law.

 Marcus did not sleep well that night.
-In his dreams, he saw circles within circles, each one smaller than the last, spiraling down into darkness.
-And at the center, instead of a point of light, there was only blood on marble, and the sound of screaming, and pottery shards scattered like broken stars.

-He woke before dawn, his heart pounding, and knew with terrible certainty that his dreams were showing him the future.
+His dreams were troubled, filled with broken circles and darkness.
+He woke before dawn with a sense of foreboding he couldn't shake.